VALife Insurance: A Costly Mistake For Veterans

 What is VALife Insurance?

-VALife is a permanent whole life insurance program for veterans with service-connected disabilities.
+The VA offers VALife as permanent whole life coverage for veterans with service-connected disabilities.
 It’s issued by the U.S. Department of Veterans Affairs (VA) and was created to replace the old S-DVI program.
 Veterans can apply for up to $40,000 of coverage, and unlike private insurance, it doesn’t require a health questionnaire or medical exam.

 Coverage builds cash value over time, which you can borrow against, but that also means premiums are significantly higher than a typical private plan with the same coverage.